How Texting College Students Improves Their Academic Journey

 Colleges and universities have worked hard to improve the student experience.
 Plus, we know that there's a correlation between the student experience and the ability to recruit, retain, and graduate students.

-Through addressing structural and motivational barriers, admissions, retention, and completion among students also improve.
+Addressing structural and motivational barriers, improves student access, retention, and completion rates.

 We can think of students as customers.
 With that said, one of the greatest things that you can do to improve the student (or customer) experience is to ensure consistency.
 Consistency is a display of a higher level of service and quality.
 On the other hand, inconsistency breeds student dissatisfaction.